Galaxy25/Galaxy25/README.md

 # About Me

-I'm a freshman Cal Poly Computer Engineering student excited
+I'm a freshman Cal Poly Computer Engineering student excited to try new things!

 ## Contact Me